Oyekunle-Mark/crusher_lang/README.md

 # crusher_lang

 Crusher is a lightweight, interpreted procedural programming language.

-It is mostly inspired by boredom and wishful thinking.
+Inspired in large part by boredom and wishful thinking.

 Written in Python, with a hand-written lexer and parser, Crusher packs enough features to satisfy my aimless vanity.